nicholasjng/sbi/README.md

 uv venv -p 3.10
 ```

-Then activate the virtual enviroment by running:
+Then activate the virtual environment by running:

 - For `macOS` or `Linux` users
   ```bash